Azure/aaz/Commands/networkfabric/ipprefix/_list.md

 # [Command] _networkfabric ipprefix list_

-List all Ip Prefixes in the provided resource group or subscription.
+List all Ip Prefixes in the provided resource group or subscription

 ## Versions